Trump Leaves Top Administration Positions Unfilled, Says Hollow Government By Design

 In addition to Trump's slow pace for naming appointees, the Senate has also been slow to confirm his nominees.

-And while Trump says he's creating efficiency by leaving positions without nominees, Stier and others say it's not that simple.
-Those open jobs are being filled just on an interim basis by career civil servants and foreign service officers.
+And while Trump says he is creating efficiency by leaving positions without nominees, Stier and others say it's not that simple.
+Those open jobs are being filled on an interim basis by career civil servants and foreign service officers.

-"But they are the proverbial substitute teacher, everyone knows you're not around for the long term," Stier said "Whatever decisions you make aren't going to necessarily stick.
+"But they are the proverbial substitute teacher; everyone knows you're not around for the long term," Stier said.
+"Whatever decisions you make aren't going to necessarily stick.
 You're not likely to take the long-term view or handle the most difficult issues."

 The people put in acting positions are often senior career civil servants with 20 or 30 years working in those agencies, said Jon Alterman, senior vice president at the Center for Strategic and International Studies.

-"They're just at the point where they do have a lot to lose, and they become very risk-averse and I think you want people to be cautious but you don't want them to be so risk-averse that they are afraid to act," said Alterman.
+"They're just at the point where they do have a lot to lose and they become very risk-averse, and I think you want people to be cautious but you don't want them to be so risk-averse that they are afraid to act," said Alterman.

-He says political appointees, confirmed by the Senate, have a bias toward action, bringing fresh ideas.
-Something you are less likely to get with a civil servant afraid of running afoul of the White House and ending a career.
+He says political appointees, confirmed by the Senate, have a bias toward action and bring fresh ideas.
+That is something you are less likely to get with a civil servant afraid of running afoul of the White House and ending a career.

-What Pletka really doesn't understand, is why a president who came to Washington promising to shake things up, wouldn't want to install his own people to help him do just that.
+What Pletka really doesn't understand is why a president who came to Washington promising to shake things up wouldn't want to install his own people to help him do just that.

 "I'm actually just gobsmacked," said Pletka.
 "One of the most important things about running for president and about being elected president is that you do get to make your mark."